ousax/ousax/README.md

 # Hello, everyone 👋

 I started my programming journey as a hobby, exploring various languages and building small projects.
 Over time, my curiosity led me to the fascinating world of cybersecurity.
 The challenge of finding vulnerabilities and contributing to a safer internet captivated me, and I shifted my focus to bug bounty hunting.
+Learning new stuff is the fuel that keeps me going forward.

 ## Skills
 - **Programming Languages**: